ThisisJoellovely/100PythonCourse/README.md

 7. Relational Database and JSON DOC
 8. Debugging
 9. SMTP connection using gmail
-10. request module in python and basic API commands
+10. Request module in python and basic API commands
-11. Eviromental Variables and Open_weather and twillo API
+11. Environmental Variables and Open_weather and twillo API